-The 1,883-bed prison has been plagued in the past with similarly dis-Wallace was arrested in 2013 on har- turbing incidents.
-At least 12 inmates assment charges that were related to died at Hill between 2002 and 2008 one of the leading private prison companies in the world.
+The 1,883-bed prison has been plagued in the past with similarly disone of the leading private prison companies in the world.

 GEO - created decades ago by Upper Darby native George Wackenhut - abandoned its contract in 2009, following a raft of wrongful death lawsuits, clearing the way for New Jersey-based CEC to take over.